Israel–Lebanon relations: The 1990s

-Throughout the 1990s discontent had been growing in Israel about the occupation of parts of Lebanon.
+Throughout the 1990s, discontent had been growing in Israel about the occupation of parts of Lebanon.
 Discontent increased as a result of a 1997 helicopter crash that killed 73 Israeli soldiers bound for Lebanon.
 Ehud Barak campaigned for prime minister on a platform of withdrawing from Lebanon.
-On June 28, 1999 Farid Abboud, the Lebanese ambassador to the US, addressed the Los Angeles World Affairs Council to give an update on the peace process.
+On June 28, 1999 Farid Abboud, the Lebanese ambassador to the U.S., addressed the Los Angeles World Affairs Council to give an update on the peace process.
 Finally, on May 23, 2000, the Israeli military carried out a withdrawal of Israeli troops from the south and the Bekaa valley, effectively ending 22 years of occupation.
 The SLA collapsed and about 6,000 SLA members and their families fled the country, although more than 2,200 had returned by December 2001.
 With the withdrawal of Israeli forces, many in Lebanon began calling for a review of the continued presence of Syrian troops, estimated in late 2001 at approximately 25,000.

 The destruction of Lebanese infrastructure that the Israeli military left behind, particularly water infrastructure, was devastating to Southern Lebanon.
 The Lebanese government turned to organizations such as the Arab Fund, the Kuwait Fund, and the Council for Development and Reconstruction, who invested around $50 million to rebuild water networks, and $63 million to rebuild schools, hospitals, and electricity infrastructure that had been destroyed.

 Post-withdrawal period (2000s)

 On June 16, 2000, the UN Security Council adopted the report of the Secretary General verifying Israeli compliance with UNSCR 425 and the withdrawal of Israeli troops to their side of the demarcated Lebanese-Israeli line of separation (the "Blue Line") mapped out by UN cartographers.
 (The international border between Lebanon and Israel is still to be determined in the framework of a peace agreement.)
 In August, the Government of Lebanon deployed over 1,000 police and soldiers to the former security zone, but Hezbollah also maintained observation posts and conducted patrols along the Blue Line.
 While Lebanon and Syria agreed to respect the Blue Line, both have registered objections and continue to argue that Israel has not fully withdrawn from Lebanese soil.
 As regional tension escalated with the Palestinian intifada in September 2000, Hezbollah cited Blue Line discrepancies when it reengaged Israel on October 7, taking three Israeli soldiers captive in an area known as Shebaa Farms.
-This largely unpopulated Israeli controlled territory along the border between Lebanon and Syria is claimed by Lebanon, although the United Nations and Israel agree that Shebaa Farms is part of Syria.
+This largely unpopulated Israeli-controlled territory along the border between Lebanon and Syria is claimed by Lebanon, although the United Nations and Israel agree that Shebaa Farms is part of Syria.
 Hezbollah sought to use the captives for leverage to release Lebanese prisoners.